rivafatihin/Predictive-Maintenance-using-Random-Forest/README.md

 ![image](https://user-images.githubusercontent.com/114860846/195148793-b9de98ba-d69d-4825-8b6f-09e39c1476f0.png)

 Let's say target = 1, means Failure, and admit_status = 0, means Not Failure
-We can say that, machine with Low capacity has more frequent to be Failure compare to High or Medium.
+We can say that, machine with Low quality has more frequent to be Failure compare to High or Medium quality.

 # 4. Random Forest Model